Dr Jake Fairnie has a PhD in Cognitive Neuroscience from the University College London’s Institute of Cognitive Neuroscience.

 - Lecturer on the undergraduate BSc Psychology course on: Perception, Attention and Action Module

-- Postdoctoral Researcher in UCL’s ICN Attention and Cognitive Control Lab
+- Postdoctoral Researcher in UCL’s Attention and Cognitive Control Laboratory

 - Postdoctoral Research Associate at the Centre for Research in Autism and Education (CRAE) Research Institute within the UCL Institute of Education. (see profile)